 For example, on a “hurting” day, a bandaid may hold an image in place.

-On other days, I may use grommets, paper clips, straight pins, safety pins, and so on.
+On other days, I may use grommets, paper clips, straight pins, safety pins, etc.

 Think beyond tradition and rules!